hazelgrove/phi/2-type-aliases/2-type-aliases.md

 * `ExpandingKeyword.re` : add a new keyword
 * `Actionre.re` : add new shape

-For the keyboard interactions, we will handle the construt of the `DefLine` the same way as the `LetLine`.
+For the keyboard interactions, we will handle the construct of the `DefLine` the same way as the `LetLine`.
 As a result, when cursor is at a place where expression is expected, if user type "define" and then hit space, we will expand the line to an `DefLine`.

 #### `ExpandingKeyword.re` :
 1. For `ExpandingKeyword.t`, we need to add define keyword